EmoryMLIP/emory-reu-ret-website/content/projects/2021-chiari/index.md

 ---

 **Emory University Summer 2021 REU/RET**
-# Students and Teacher collaborates on segmentations method to determine patients with Chiari Malformation.
+# Students and Teacher collaborates on segmentation methods to determine patients with Chiari Malformation.
+*Find out more about Chiari Malformation Type I*
 ---

 ###